SS11146111/weather_forecast_app/README.md

 	o	The ‘Use current location’ feature gives the current weather report for the current position.
 ![image](https://github.com/SS11146111/weather_forecast_app/assets/71815480/c9232a53-765c-48b4-bbcb-c5579b87afe7)

-2. Extended forecast by days:
+2. Extended forecast by days: provides upto next 14 day weather forecast.
 ![image](https://github.com/SS11146111/weather_forecast_app/assets/71815480/95a6d6ce-286b-4957-abda-f75c49b435a0)

 The extended forecast section includes an input field for the city name, a button to select current position and an input field to enter the number of days.
 The user can enter either a combination of city name and number of days for which the extended forecast is to be obtained or select the current location and a number of days to obtain the extended forecast.
 The valid range for the number of days is from 1 to 14.